 Group Buying

-The only other opportunity that has been previously available in the Group Buying section is one for apartments in a nice building in Riga.
-The building looks much more enticing to me than the Bulgarian one, and the deal was successfully completed.
+The only few opportunities that have been previously available in the Group Buying section relate to apartments in nice buildings in Riga.
+All the deals were successfully completed.
 What I think Bulkestate should provide is some way of administering the property after the purchase is completed, and helping investors resell it on the open market.
-I am not interested in traveling to Riga or Bulgaria to manage the sale of the apartment, but I definitely see the attractiveness of the group buy discount and the possibility to resell immediately after at the market price for a tidy profit.
+I am not interested in traveling to Riga to manage the sale of the apartment, but I definitely see the attractiveness of the group buy discount and the possibility to resell immediately after at the market price for a tidy profit.

-When I reached out to Bulkestate to ask them what their plans are for the Group Buying part of the platform, this is what they had to say:
+When I first reached out to Bulkestate to ask them what their plans are for the Group Buying part of the platform in 2019, this is what they had to say:

 As of 2019, we have been working to elevate both sides of our platform and the total volume sold in group-buying is close to our crowdfunding volumes.
 Also, our team has been working intensively to ensure that the crowdfunding and group-buying projects keep coming in.

-So I’m looking forward to see this part of the website developing further.
+So I’m looking forward to seeing this part of the website developing further.
 As I said, it’s quite unique in a sea of copycat platforms.

 I also wanted to get more information about how the group buying really works, and whether it is feasible for foreigners not living in Latvia to get involved without hampering their chances of turning a profit due to not being on the ground.